How to convert HTML to image using wkhtmltoimage and Python

 subprocess.run(['wkhtmltoimage', 'input.html', 'output.png'])

 In the example above, the input file is input.html, and the output file is output.png.
-The output file format is determined by the file extension — in this case, .png.
-The subprocess.run(opens in a new tab) function returns the exit code of the command, which can be used to check if the conversion was successful.
+The output format is determined by the file extension — use .jpg for JPEG, .png for PNG, or .bmp for bitmap.
+The subprocess.run(opens in a new tab) function returns a CompletedProcess object.
+Check result.returncode to confirm the conversion succeeded (0 means success), or pass check=True to raise a CalledProcessError automatically on non-zero exit status.

 Customizing the output